 The Truth Isn’t Scary

 The Kramer character on Seinfeld is hysterical when he blurts out whatever is on his mind.
-We laugh at his honesty because it doesn’t seem to come from a place of judgment but a place of love.
-Seriously, the next time you see Cosmo Kramer do his shick on Seinfeld, see if the character is an ass that makes rude comments or a good soul saying things to others that they were afraid to deal with?
+We laugh at his honesty because it doesn’t seem to come from a place of judgment, but rather from a place of love.
+Seriously, the next time you see Cosmo Kramer do his schtick on Seinfeld, see how he is not afraid to say exactly what he’s thinking.
+Most of us don’t do that because we don’t want to hurt someone’s feelings.
+Is the character right for saying the things he does, or would he be a better person with more of a filter?

-That’s a tough call because Kramer was created to make us laugh.
+That’s a tough call because Kramer is a fictitious character created to make us laugh.

-When it comes to relationships, I believe we have to be honest in order to have a good one.
-If you lie or omit stuff in a relationship because you don’t want trouble or to hurt someone else, then your heart isn’t in the relationship at all.
+If you lie or omit stuff in a relationship because you don’t want to make waves or hurt someone else, then it’s not a healthy relationship.
+Being in a healthy relationship means we communicate without fear.
 The relationships that matter to us deserve the truth, no matter what.

-Hey, if you want superficial relationships and don’t care, that’s okay, too.
-My point in this blog is to show that being truthful helps develop not only relationships but ourselves, too.
+Hey, if you’re looking for superficial relationships, that’s okay.
+My point in this blog is to demonstrate that being truthful helps to develop closer, healthy relationships.

 It takes a lot of courage to speak your truth.
-Some people don’t want to hear it and will give us a hard time.
-If that truth is what is best for you, then you have to stick to your guns and ride out the fallout.
-Otherwise, nothing changes and you can feel resentment.
+Some people don’t want to hear it.
+If that truth is what is best for you, then you have to be strong and ride out the fallout.
+Otherwise, nothing will change in the relationship.

-Telling the truth when someone asks, “Does this look good on me?” is a tough one because they might genuinely like what they’re wearing, but it might not be our taste.
-That’s when it’s okay to bow out and answer with a “Sure does because you chose it.”
-That’s a sticky situation.
+Telling the truth when someone asks, “Does this look good on me?” is a tough one because they might genuinely like what they’re wearing, but it might not be to our taste.
+However, if it’s ill-fitting and telling the truth might help the person make a better choice, I think it’s okay to be honest.
+It’s a sticky situation, but if we care about someone, we want them to look their best.

 When it comes to the truth in relationships, here are some simple things to remember: